EstellePeris/Data-Exploration-with-PowerBI/README.md

 ---

 ## Description
-These projects were carried out to familiarize with data visualization, data cleaning, and the DAX concept in PowerBI.
+These projects were carried out with the aim of familiarising with data visualization, data cleaning and the DAX concept in PowerBI.

 ---